Saim-Akhtar/Gesture-Recognition-Arduino/README.md

 2. Set up the hardware components (ESP32 and MPU) as per the provided schematics.

-3. Train the system using the Age Impulse module.
+3. Train the system using the Edge Impulse module.

 4. Integrate the generated library into your Arduino project.